History of Past Life Regression

 For most people who are experiencing a past life session for the first time, the unconscious mind will, in its wisdom, only send us past life memories that we are ready to deal with and are able to integrate into our conscious personality structure.

-Any psychological work that goes into the deeper layers of the unconscious mind may bring up strong emotions, disturbing memories, and fantasy material.
+Any work that goes into the deeper layers of the unconscious mind may bring up strong emotions, disturbing memories, and fantasy material.
 Past life exploration can be like taking the lid off Pandora's Box, and therefore should only be undertaken by those fully trained in the field.
 There is great learning to be had from this extraordinary process.
 There are many people who have found their whole life orientation changed following their regression sessions.
-It is an opportunity to confront one's true self, naked and unadorned, to see the essence of one's "stuckness" in even a single story.
+It is an opportunity to confront one's true self, naked and unadorned, to see the essence of one's "stuckness" in a single story.

 Reincarnation is a vehicle for spiritual evolution.
 The idea of reincarnation has been commonplace in Hinduism and Buddhism, but also has been embraced by most major religions at one time in their history.

-It doesn't matter whether you believe in reincarnation or not for past life therapy to be effective.
+It doesn't matter whether you believe in reincarnation or not for a past life journey to be effective.
 It does matter, however, that you believe in the healing power of your unconscious mind.
 Jung developed a technique which he called active imagination - an interaction with the unconscious.
 The aim is to allow the image to come to life of its own autonomous psychic energy, our ego letting go of all expectations, presuppositions, or interpretations.
 The literal truth of a story is not of import, its psychological truth is.

 Often it is necessary for the individual to fully experience a past life trauma.
 It is necessary for the body to be made aware so the trauma can be fully released cathartically.
 Complex feelings and thoughts revolving around guilt, failure, etc. may need to be brought to the surface, expressed, and relinquished.

-Often, illness and other physical maladies may conceal an old "defeat in life" in symbolic language.
+At times, illness and other physical maladies may conceal an old "defeat in life" in symbolic language.
 These can be released and cleansed using PLR.
 The old pain is released cathartically, then you are guided to let go and reverse the old emotional pattern and finally encouraged to remain especially open to this area of vulnerability and not close it off again.
 In this way, our wounds become our strengths.
 They make us tolerant of the wounds of others and constantly remind us of our own human frailties.
 These are what in the East would be called the lessons of karma.

 Past life work, with its emphasis on the power of body imagery and the embodied story, can often move symptoms to another level, where resolution occurs.